Caplitero/SFML-TileEditor/README.md

 ### Major_PATCH 20/11/2022:
   + Remove the get_Claass() function from objects
-  + _Objects class with now be defined in tiled but type int for example 0 for walls , 1 for enemies
+  + _Objects class with now be defined in tiled with type int for example 0 for walls , 1 for enemies
   !
 TO DO (READ CUSTOM CLASSES FROM TILED MAP)